lukas-krecan/ShedLock/README.md

 described [here](https://github.com/lukas-krecan/ShedLock/issues/1830#issuecomment-2015820509).

 #### Micronaut Data Jdbc
-If you are using Micronaut data and you do not want to add dependency on Spring JDBC, you can use Micronaut JDBC support.
+If you are using Micronaut data, and you do not want to add dependency on Spring JDBC, you can use Micronaut JDBC support.
 Just be aware that it has just a basic functionality when compared to the JdbcTemplate provider.